XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Strong reputation and high level of trust as a major Canadian bank
+• Strong security and reputation as a leading Canadian bank

-• Access to in-person branch support and personalized advice
+• Access to in-person support at TD branches nationwide

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Long wait times for customer service, both by phone and online
+• Long wait times for customer service, especially by phone

-• Higher trading commissions compared to many online competitors
+• Higher trading fees compared to online discount brokers

 • Limited advanced trading tools for active traders